Fishing industry by country

 This page lists the world fisheries' production.
 The tonnage from capture and aquaculture is listed by country.

 Fish, crustaceans, molluscs, etc.

-Following is a sortable table of the world fisheries' harvest for 2018.
+Following is a sortable table of the world fisheries' harvest in 2022.
 The tonnage from capture and aquaculture is listed by country.
 Capture includes fish, crustaceans, molluscs, etc.

 Aquatic plants

 Following is a sortable table of the world fisheries' harvest of aquatic plants for 2005.
 The tonnage from capture and aquaculture is listed by country.
 Countries whose total harvest was less than 100,000 tons are not included.